fbpx

 Don’t put ANY controllers on the platform before it is completely tested working as desired.
 After assembly, only attach the seat.
 Nothing extra.
 Once the platform and the seat are working, you can start adding controllers one by one, doing movement tests with a person seating at the pilot seat after implementing each new add-on to the platform weight.

-Where I put some Buttkicker or shakers on your platform?
+• 22.
+Where do I put Buttkicker or shakers on your platform?

-The best place is under the seat attaching it to our seat with mounting brackets or hard parts of the seat itself.
+The best place is under the seat, attaching it to our seat with mounting brackets or hard parts of the seat itself.
 The closer you can place them to your body – the better the effect.
 You’ll need to experiment a bit if you aren’t sure that you will benefit from four of them.
-For more advanced and precise tactile feedback check SRS shake kit.
+For more advanced and precise tactile feedback, check the SRS shake kit.

-SimRacingStudio enable proper signal output from the games for Buttkickers.
-It’s the equivalent of SimVibe and you get it for free with our platform!
+SimRacingStudio enables proper signal output from the games for Buttkickers.
+It’s the equivalent of SimVibe, and you get it for free with our platform!

 Yes!
 We always accommodate customer requests.
 However, some platform customization can increase the cost of the unit.

-What max bank angle do I need from motion platform?
+• 27.
+What maximum bank angle do I need from the motion platform?

-I am tall and not sure that will fit your 6 DOF platfrom ?
+• 28.
+I am tall and not sure if I will fit on your 6 DOF platform?

-What controllers (wheel, pedals, shifters, joysticks) seats your platform compatible with?
+• 29.
+What controllers (wheel, pedals, shifters, joysticks) are your platform compatible with?

 Our platforms are fully compatible with virtually any controllers.
-Our stand was proven to hold even 19kg direct drive wheels without issues.
+Our stand has been proven to hold even 19kg direct drive wheels without issues.

-How I can get vibration Bass body Shakers Transducers simulation with your platform?
+• 30.
+How can I get vibration Bass body Shakers Transducers simulation with your platform?

-For the racing sim experience, There are few issues you need address.
-Initially some software will generate vibrations.
+For the racing sim experience, there are a few issues you need to address.
+Initially, some software will generate vibrations.
 It includes:

 1. Normal sounds coming from game audio, forked to amp and shakers can reproduce only low frequencies ignoring the rest.

-Option A is easy to introduce, but might not be as realistic as players want.
+Option A is easy to introduce but might not be as realistic as players want.
 For option B, you will need to check what is supported by SimVibe for your game.
 SimVibe itself costs $89.
 SRS should have the same features.
 As for the amp and shakers, the sky is the limit in pricing and marketing promises.
-I suggests trying something simple with option A such as the forking analog audio output of your sound card to this AMP (don’t forget 24v power supply for it) + two basic shakers.
+I suggest trying something simple with option A, such as forking the analog audio output of your sound card to this AMP (don’t forget the 24v power supply for it – Amazon, ebay) + two basic shakers.

-Does you your platform work with Game Engines and SDK development tools such as Unity3D?
+• 31.
+Does your platform work with Game Engines and SDK development tools such as Unity3D?

-Yes, in Unity3D and others there is a library to send data directly to Arduino (that our controller is based on) over serial.
-Alternately, SimRacingStudio SDK can be used.
-There shouldn’t be a problem sending your telemetry data from Unity3D to SRS, so it can set the platform position accordingly. https://gitlab.com/simracingstudio/srsapi
+Yes, in Unity3D and others, there is a library to send data directly to Arduino (that our controller is based on) over serial.
+Alternatively, SimRacingStudio SDK can be used.
+There shouldn’t be a problem sending your telemetry data from Unity3D to SRS, so it can set the platform position accordingly.

-DOF Reality is NOT a DIY (Do It yourself) kit where you have to invest a lot of time and money in order to make it at least somehow work.
-It comes as a ready-to-go, tested and tuned package with only minimal easy assembly required.
-You will get a complete working plug and play platform.
+DOF Reality is NOT a DIY (Do It Yourself) kit where you have to invest a lot of time and money to make it work.
+It comes as a ready-to-go, tested, and tuned package with only minimal easy assembly required.
+You will get a complete working plug-and-play platform.

-I’m starting from scratch, is there a wheel and pedal/ shifter that you feel would work the easiest with your setup?
+• 33.
+I’m starting from scratch, is there a wheel and pedal/shifter that you feel would work the easiest with your setup?

 We build and ship directly from our production plant in Europe, but not inside the EU.